jasoncodes/jasoncodes.com/_posts/mac-os-rails-server.markdown

 {% highlight bash %}
-sudo rvm package install readline sudo rvm install 1.9.2 --with-readline-dir=$rvm_path/usr sudo rvm --default 1.9.2 rvm default
+sudo rvm package install readline brew install libyaml sudo rvm install 1.9.2 --with-readline-dir=$rvm_path/usr --with-libyaml-dir=/usr/local sudo rvm --default 1.9.2 rvm default
 {% endhighlight %}

-**Update**: These instructions originally installed `libyaml` for the Psych YAML parser on Ruby 1.9.2.
+**Update 2011-04-29**: These instructions originally installed `libyaml` for the Psych YAML parser on Ruby 1.9.2.
 Unfortunately Ruby 1.9.2 up to and including p180 has an issue with Psych where by it fails with merge keys.
 This can cause problems with certain versions of Bundler and RubyGems, as well as DRY database.yml files.
 The issue is [fixed in Ruby HEAD](http://redmine.ruby-lang.org/issues/show/4300) and there's a now somewhat stale ticket open to [backport to 1.9.2](http://redmine.ruby-lang.org/issues/show/4357).
 Hopefully we see a fix in the next Ruby 1.9.2 patch release.

+**Update 2011-07-16**: Ruby 1.9.2 p290 was released today and includes the Psych fix for YAML merge keys.
+As a result, I have re-added `libyaml` to the Ruby installation instructions.
+If you're upgrading you'll need to update RVM with `rvm get head && rvm reload` first.
+To migrate a gemset over to the latest Ruby, run `rvm gemset copy 1.9.2-p{180,290}@example && rvm 1.9.2-p180 gemset delete example`.

 ## Fix Homebrew permissions broken by installing RVM system-wide [rvm-homebrew-permissions]